 - Develop a deep understanding of how organizations invent the future.

 - Openly disseminate our team's learning.

-- Work with industry to identify bottlenecks and approaches to promote the up-take of research findings and best practices.
+- Work with industry to identify bottlenecks and deliver approaches to promote the adoption of research findings and best practices.

 The Roots of Our Research

 Our research builds on work started at Stanford's Center for Design Research (CDR) in 1984.
-Upon its founding, Prof. Larry Leifer set out to understand how individuals, teams and organizations practice design.
+Upon its founding, Professor Larry Leifer set out to understand how individuals, teams and organizations practice design.
 CDR has delivered one breakthrough after another in understanding the practice of design engineering and design thinking.
-The systems foresight focus emerged from conversations Prof. Leifer and Prof. Michael Shanks (Metamedia Lab) were having with organizations in the early 2000s, in which they heard a recurring question; "How do we build a future that's almost unimaginable today?"

 The focus on design-actionable Foresight and Innovation emerged from conversations Professors Leifer and Michael Shanks (Pragmatology/Metamedia Lab) were having with organizations in the early 2000s, in which they heard a recurring question -